giantswarm/docs/src/content/tutorials/registry/zot/index.md

 #### Deployment strategies

 Some extension, like `search` can create file locks on the data volume mount.
 With the `RollingUpdate` strategy, this will cause the new pods failing to stand up.
-In such scenarios it is recommended to set it to `Recreate`.
+In such scenarios it's recommended to set it to `Recreate`.

 ```yaml
 strategy: